 Note: *This item is also known as a Fibre Channel ARB(ff) and is an alternative form of Idle and usage results in minimization of EMI within a system.

-All other Ordered Sets shall be ignored by the receiver.
-316
+For ADVB links encoded using 64B/66Bb, the ADVB shall limit the Frame delimiters to those shown in Table 3-16 and all other frame delimiters shall be ignored by the receiver.

+Table 3-16 – ADVB Allowed Frame Delimiters (64B/66B)